budavariam/budavariam.github.io/content/posts/2022-04-04-organization-specific-git-config.md

 Take the simplest example, that I need to change my email address across different git repositories.
 Imagine I have a folder structure:

-- One folder per each clients
+- Personal sandbox: where I'd like to use my personal address
-- Personal sandbox
+- Company level internal development: where I'd like to use my company address
-- Company level internal development
+- One folder per each clients: where I'd like to use my vendor addresses

 Each of these folders can contain many repositories, and the git config depends on the top level folder.